 Managing the Job Queue

-Resource allocation policies: Job scheduler configuration determines how to allocate resources to queued jobs.
-When you configure the HPC Job Scheduler Service, you can set scheduling policy (such as balanced or queued mode, preemption and backfilling), error handling, and job history options.
+Scheduling policies determine the order in which to run jobs from the queue.
+When you configure the HPC Job Scheduler Service, you can set scheduling policy (such as preemption and backfilling), error handling, and job history options.
 For more information, see Configure the HPC Job Scheduler Service.

-Advanced policy enforcement and license-aware scheduling: You can enforce site-specific job submission policies and job activation policies (such as license-aware scheduling) by creating custom job submission filters and job activation filters.
+You can enforce site-specific job submission policies and job activation policies by creating custom job submission filters and job activation filters.
 For more information, see Understanding Activation and Submission Filters.

 Viewing jobs and tasks

-Drill into job details: When you click a job in the list, detailed information about that job appears in the Detail Pane.
+When you click a job in the list, detailed information about that job appears in the Detail Pane.
+In the Detail Pane, you can see the tasks in the job, the task states, the job details, and the activity log for the job.
 You can also view job and task results.
 For more information, see View a Job or Task.

 Performing job and task actions